haddocking/disvis/README.md

 and time indications.

+### Visualizing the accessible interaction space

+The accessible interaction space consistent with at least N restraints can be visualized by opening the fixed and scanning chain used in the *disvis* run together with the *accessible_interaction_space.mrc* output file with UCSF Chimera.
+The density slider in Chimera can be adjusted to change N.

 Licensing
 ---------

 If this software was useful to your research please cite us

-**Van Zundert, G.C.P. and Bonvin, A.M.J.J.** (2015) DisVis: Visualizing and quantifying accessible interaction space of distance-restrained biomolecular complexes.  *Bioinformatics* (submitted).
+**G.C.P. van Zundert and A.M.J.J.
+Bonvin.** DisVis: Quantifying and visualizing accessible interaction space of distance-restrained biomolecular complexes.

-MIT licence
+*Bioinformatics*, Advanced Online Publication (2015).

+Apache Licence 2.0

 ## Tested platforms